 2010-11: In 68 games for the Spirit, Trocheck scored 26 goals and added 36 assists for 62 points to go along with 60 penalty minutes.
 In 12 playoff games, Trocheck scored 6 goals and added 5 assists for 11 points.
 Trocheck played for Team Orr at the 2011 CHL Home Hardware Top Prospects Game, scoring 1 goal in his team’s 7-1 win over Team Cherry.
 He was selected by Florida in the third round (64th overall) in the 2011 NHL Draft.

 2011-12: Trocheck was the leading scorer for the OHL's Saginaw Spirit in his third major junior season.
 He scored 29 goals with 56 assists in 65 games and was plus-15 with 65 penalty minutes.
 The Spirit turned things around after getting off to a slow start.
 Saginaw finished third in the West Division and reached the second round in the playoffs.
 In 12 playoff games Trocheck scored 5 goals with 6 assists and was minus-two with 10 penalty minutes.
 He signed a three-year entry-level contract with the Panthers in April 2010 and was invited to USA Hockey’s U20 Evaluation Camp in Lake Placid for the 2013 World Junior Championship in August, 2012.

 Trocheck is always among the hardest workers on the ice.
-He may not be the most talented player in the rink on any given night, but he uses his vision, hockey smarts and work ethic to become an effective force up and down the ice.
+He uses his vision, hockey smarts and work ethic to become an effective force up and down the ice.
 Trocheck was a prolific scorer during his junior career - winning an OHL scoring title - and has shown the ability to consistently create offense since the start of his pro career.
 He shows good quickness and agility even without a blazing top speed, and he relies on his ability to read plays to get himself into a good position.